KLA Digital Logo

 FRIA vs. DPIA: Understanding the Key Differences

-Many organizations mistakenly assume that a FRIA is simply a new name for the Data Protection Impact Assessment (DPIA) already required under the GDPR.
+Many organizations mistakenly assume that a FRIA is simply a new name for the Data Protection Impact Assessment (DPIA) already required under GDPR.
 While both assessments evaluate risk and share methodological similarities, they differ substantially in scope and focus.

 The DPIA under GDPR Article 35 is primarily focused on data protection and privacy (Articles 7-8 of the Charter), triggered by high-risk processing of personal data, with the data controller as responsible party.
 The FRIA under AI Act Article 27 covers all fundamental rights in the EU Charter, triggered by deployment of high-risk AI systems, with the deployer as responsible party - and applies regardless of whether personal data is involved.